aristocrats/sikky/README.md

 ## Watch

 With the `npm run watch`, the `TypeScript 2.0` compiler will start in watch mode, and watch input files and trigger recompilation on changes.
-Dead code elimination for ES6 modules are activated by default.
+Dead code elimination for ES6 modules are activated by default, so later on you can use either
-When you are done watching, you can transpile back to `ES5` with the `npm run build` to bundle both a production and development build.
+`Webpack 2.0` (*early beta stage*) or `Rollup` to perform tree shaking.

 Also Rollup have it's own watch task, but not part of this boilerplate.'